Anderlecht: Cureghem/Kuregem

 Located in the north-east of Anderlecht, Cureghem/Kuregem is one of the municipality's largest and most populated districts.
 It developed during the Industrial Revolution along the Brussels–Charleroi Canal and is currently in a fragile social and economic situation due to the decline of its economy and the poor quality of some of its housing.
 Between 1836 and 1991, the district housed the Royal School of Veterinary Medicine, now moved to Liège but often still referred to as Cureghem.
-The old campus, listed as protected heritage, is currently undergoing a large rehabilitation process.
+The old campus, listed as protected heritage, has undergone a large rehabilitation process.
 Three listed buildings—the former Atlas Brewery, the old power station, and the former Moulart Mill—are testaments to the old industrial activities next to the waterway.
 The Municipal Hall of Anderlecht is located on the Place du Conseil/Raadsplein, in the heart of this district.
 In its lower part, bordering the City of Brussels, are the Square de l'Aviation/Luchtvaartsquare and the Parc de la Rosée/Dauwpark.